ndau/commands/deploy/aws.md

 ## Manual deployment

-This should only be done for debugging situations and CircleCI relied on for all normal deployments. `devnet-deploy.sh` and `testnet-deploy.sh`.
+This should only be done for debugging situations and CircleCI relied on for all normal deployments. `devnet-deploy.sh`.
 They contain the variables necessary to deploy a node, however, the variables are meant to be changed to match your configuration and situation.
 Internally both scripts use `deploy-node.sh` to deploy a series of nodes one at a time.

 ## Scripts